schmett/krobots-lite/README.md

-# hackreactor_talk
+# krobots-lite

+Easy-to-use and up-to-date Kubernetes tutorials based on the k8s hyperkube.

-Kubernetes talk at Hack Reactor on May 13, 2016
+Insprired by my Kubernetes talk at Hack Reactor on May 13, 2016.

 ## Introduction